Luís Oliveira: Coaching career

 During his final season as a footballer, Oliveira also served as player/manager for the last few months of the 2009–10 season, and then stated his interest in a coaching career in the next future.

 He successfully passed the category 2 (UEFA A) coaching exam in June 2011 in Italy.
 In March 2012 he returned to Muravera, this time as head coach for the remaining four games of the season.
 He was confirmed as Muravera coach also for the 2012–13 season, in which he led his small club to triumph in the Coppa Italia Eccellenza.

 On 1 August 2014, it was announced Oliveira would become the new head coach of Lega Pro club Pro Patria with immediate effect, but he was dismissed on 4 November 2014 after managing just one win in 11 matches.

 On 13 June 2015, Oliveira was appointed as new head coach of Maltese Premier club Floriana, however his tenure lasted less than two months and was replaced by Guido Ugolotti.

+In 2025, he took on his first coaching job in women's football, taking over at Riccione Women in the Serie C. In November 2025, he was hired by Serie B club Venezia.